NOTICE: The John C. Wells Planetarium is open for the 2024-2025 School Year for both Family Shows and Feature Shows. The public is cordially invited.

 Feature Show Schedule - 2:15 pm and 3:30 pm

-Closed during JMU Fall Break, Thanksgiving, Winter Break, Spring Break and Summer Vacation.
+*Closed during JMU Fall Break, Thanksgiving, Winter Break, and Spring Break.

 Please note: The John C. Wells planetarium strives to bring cutting-edge science to JMU as well as to the larger Shenandoah Valley community.
 Hence, the planetarium staff presents established science that is based on consensus from the scientific community.
 We will present the scientific evidence on topics such as climate change, evolution, age of the Earth, the Big Bang, and the age of the Universe.
 All of our full dome shows, activities, and live star talks make reference and begin with the premise that the age of the Universe is 13.8 billion years old, and that our Sun and the Solar System formed ~5 billions years ago.
 Our staff will not alter their presentations when discussing what some may consider controversial science topics.